Mr-DonutEG/linkedin-posts-slider/ARCHIVE/prompts/main-prompt.md

  */```now

  ## Request:
- check the functionality of the reorder buttons, publish/unpublish button and delete button in the posts table page here is the related code file :
+ check the functionality of the reorder buttons in the posts table page as they arent working here is the related code file :
  ### src\table-page.php:
  ```
 <?php

 /**
  * Display the admin table page for managing LinkedIn posts.